"Galentine's Day" is here and celebrating friendship and sisterhood is now more important than ever!

 Danai Gurira and Lupita Nyong'o

 "Black Panther" co-stars Gurira and Nyong'o are extremely close.
-In a birthday post to Nyong'o last year, Gurira called her friend, "beauteous, incomparable, indomitable."
+In a birthday post to Nyong'o in 2018, Gurira called her friend, "beauteous, incomparable, indomitable."

 She also orchestrated a special happy birthday message during the 11th annual ESSENCE Black Women In Hollywood Awards the duo attended.